Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

 We see five recurring mistakes in AB 1033 planning:

-• Financing the ADU with a non-condo-eligible HELOC — taking a home-equity line of credit against the primary dwelling to fund ADU construction, then discovering that the HELOC lender will not subordinate or release the lien on the ADU parcel when it is sold as a condo.
+• Financing the ADU with a non-condo-eligible HELOC.
+Taking a home-equity line of credit against the primary dwelling to fund ADU construction, then discovering that the HELOC lender will not subordinate or release the lien on the ADU parcel when it is sold as a condo.
 The investor cannot deliver clear title to the buyer.
 Mitigation: before drawing on the HELOC, confirm in writing that the lender will execute a partial release or subordination agreement for the ADU parcel.

-• Ignoring an existing HOA prohibition — the primary dwelling is already part of a master-planned community HOA that prohibits subdivision or separate sale of any portion of the lot.
+• Ignoring an existing HOA prohibition.
+The primary dwelling is already part of a master-planned community HOA that prohibits subdivision or separate sale of any portion of the lot.
 The investor builds the ADU, then learns that the master HOA will not approve the condo conversion.
 Mitigation: review the master CC&Rs before designing the ADU; if subdivision is prohibited, AB 1033 is not viable.

-• Coastal-zone short-term-rental conflict — the ADU CDP includes a condition prohibiting vacation rentals, but the investor markets the ADU-condo to a buyer who intends to Airbnb it.
+• Coastal-zone short-term-rental conflict.
+The ADU CDP includes a condition prohibiting vacation rentals, but the investor markets the ADU-condo to a buyer who intends to Airbnb it.
 The buyer discovers the restriction post-close and sues for rescission or damages.
 Mitigation: disclose all CDP conditions in the purchase agreement and require the buyer to acknowledge them in writing.

 Go / No-Go Decision Matrix